Pakistani Currency notes and Coins Historical places information

 This institution holds great historical and educational significance in the country.

-The architecture of the college, with its iconic clock tower and grand facade, is showcased on the note, symbolizing the rich academic heritage of Pakistan."
+The college’s architecture, featuring its iconic clock tower and grand facade, graces the note, symbolizing Pakistan’s rich academic heritage.

 Pakistan 5000 Rupees note